sitevision/envision/packages/envision-docs/src/pages/index.md

             Create Sitevision like components and modules the easy way!
          </h2>
          <p class="env-p-top--large sv-home__text env-m-bottom--large">
-            Envision is a easy to use, open source, CSS and component framework for developing with HTML, CSS, and JS.
+            Envision is an easy to use, open source, CSS and component framework for developing with HTML, CSS, and JS.
 Envision uses Block, Element, Modifier methodology, BEM is a popular naming convention for classes in HTML and CSS.
 Find out more about <a href="https://en.bem.info/methodology/quick-start/">BEM here.</a>